c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

-# Docker Image with Zimbra 9.0.0 C-EEE
+# Docker Image with Zimbra 9.0.0  OSE by C-EEE.ORG

 ## Overview

-This image contains everything needed to download, setup and run the [Zimbra](https://www.zimbra.com/) collaboration suite.
-The image itself does not contain Zimbra.
+This image contains everything required to download, install, and run the [Zimbra](https://www.zimbra.com/) collaboration suite [FOSS]() Edition developed by [C-EEE.ORG](https://c-eee.org) from source code accessible at [zm-build](https://github.com/Zimbra/zm-build) at [GitHub](https://github.com/).
+Zimbra is not present in the image.

 On the first start, the container installs a minimalistic Ubuntu 18.04 LTS onto a docker volume.
 This installation serves as the root filesystem for Zimbra, so Zimbra can work with the environment and everything is kept consistent and persistent - even if the container is updated.
 This also implies that pulling a new image version **does not** automatically update the Ubuntu installation on the docker volume.
 To reduce the chance of security issues, the container configures Ubuntu's *unattended upgrades* package to install official updates automatically.

 The container supports IPv6 with a global IPv6 address and configures packet filtering to block common attacks and access to non-public ports.